kadinsayani/Wellness-Tracker/README.md

 2. CSS Styling

 My project has css styling for text, backgrounds, tooltips, and buttons.
 Text fields utilize focused text input to add a blue border when a user is recording text in a particular field.
 Buttons utilize simple java fx css animations so they have a shadow effect when a user hovers their mouse over the button.
-All CSS in this project was accomplished by referring to the JavaFX documentation.
+All css in this project was accomplished by referring to the JavaFX documentation.